Which Plant Milk Is the Healthiest? A Protein and Nutrition Comparison

 Cow’s Milk (Full Fat and Semi-Skimmed): GI is relatively low due to lactose compared to carbohydrate plant-based milk.

-When choosing the right and the healthiest vegan milk, you should consider your individual dietary needs and environmental concerns.
-A mix of vegan milk can provide a balanced diet and minimize ecological impact.
+When choosing the right and healthiest plant milk, you should consider your individual dietary needs.
+A mix of milks can provide a balanced diet and help you hit protein and vitamin requirements.

-Your choice of vegan milk also depends on its nutritional value or GI index and on your taste.
+Your choice of plant milk also depends on its nutritional value or GI index and on your taste.

 You can also choose a variety fortified with vitamins and minerals like calcium, vitamin D, and vitamin B12 to make the vegan milk even more nutritious.
 I always buy unfortified milk and supplement with high-quality B12 vitamins and get other nutrients from food.

-For the healthiest vegan milk choice, I always recommend unsweetened organic milk with no added oil.
-However, I find it hard to find vegan milk with no added salt, so always check how much salt is in your favourite vegan milk.
+For the healthiest plant milk choice, I always recommend unsweetened organic milk with no added oil.

-You can also read an article about what additives to avoid and what plant-based milk brands are the best.
+You can also read an article about what additives to avoid and which plant-based milk brands are the best.

 best plant based milk brands